jai-agrawal/nba-outcome-predictor/README.md

 data and labels in order to further predict certain labels (in this case - outcomes of the game) using certain data (in this case - scores from the end of the 3rd quarter).

+## Data Used
+The data used in this project was previously scraped from stats.nba.com and then formatted for simplicity into a .csv file.

 ## Working of the Code
 The working of the code is simple.
 As shown in main.py, the overall flow involves itself with the insertion of the data as a pandas DataFrame, the further splitting of said data into data (x) and labels (y).
 Further, the data is then split into training data and testing data (80-20).
 Then, the data is scaled using StandardScaler().
 Finally, the Logistic Regression Classifier model is initialised and fitted.
 All of the same have been done using sklearn.